 Now I don’t know what it was like when you were growing up, but I’m having trouble imagining using that kind of logic on my own parents, and even more difficulty wrapping my mind around the idea of them buying it.
 But then there was no Brady Bunch when they grew up.
 I think there’s definitely a connection there.

 Yet if we look at kids today, we see evidence of a pronounced lack of discipline.
-I submit that a generation of people who were raised on The Brady Bunch might come to see some legitimacy in the weak response from the parents, as though it‘s somehow the enlightened course of action.
+I submit that a generation of people who were raised on The Brady Bunch might come to see some legitimacy in the weak response from the TV parents, as though it‘s somehow the enlightened course of action.

-I also submit that it’s that kind lack of discipline that has led to an explosion in the number of incarcerations.
+I also submit that it’s that kind lack of discipline that has contributed to an explosion in the number of incarcerations.
 Some 65 million people in the US have criminal records; is it too far-fetched to connect the dots between a lack of discipline in the home, and the need for the criminal justice system to do in adult life what the parents wouldn’t do in childhood?

 Real life isn’t The Brady Bunch, and it’s beyond silly to think that that kind of non-discipline has any use at all.
 Sadly, it seems to have become the new normal in American households today.